go1den31/go1den31/README.md

 Documenting my **homelab journey**, server builds, and self-hosted services.
 Learning **Linux** and DevOps fundamentals through real hands-on projects on my own hardware.

+## 👨‍💻 About Me

+I'm Mark — a cybersecurity student and homelab enthusiast based in Israel.
+I focus on learning Linux, system security, and understanding how real infrastructure works by running my own self-hosted services at home.
+My homelab is a practical way for me to improve my skills in networking, server management, and secure system administration.

 ---

 # 🧩 What I'm Working On